 This article looks at one way of achieving this, by using skeuomorphs – in other words, deliberately making part of the design look like something else.
 It’s a long-established design concept, though with variable results…

-This article is part of a series about the problem of identifying and clarifying client requirements.
+This article follows on from a series about the problem of identifying and clarifying client requirements.
 In this article, we’ll look at the issues involved in measuring and evaluating a product, both qualitatively and quantitatively.